Sergey-Lesnevskiy/rsschool-cv1/cv.md

    + Discord profile: Lesnevsky-Sergey#9525
 ---
 ## **About myself:**
-* I want to program, create games or useful applications.
+  I want to program, create games or useful applications.
 I'm purposeful, diligent, communicative.
 I work at the music school No. 6, I have prepared several laureates of international and republican competitions.
 I really liked programming, I first signed up for automation courses and passed them, but I want to write code in frontend.
 ---

 ## **My skils:**
-* I studied Java core, Jenkins, Allure, JBDC, Maven.
+  + Java Core,
+  + Jenkins,
+  + Allure,
+  + JBDC,
+  + Maven.
 ---